This article describes how to go from a default table with columns that represent different categories:

 - Click the Restore button

-Note: The Restore button will only be enabled when settings for the selected item(s) are different from the document settings (settings saved by Apply as Default).
+Note: The Restore button will only be enabled when settings for the selected item(s) are different from the document's current default settings (settings saved by Set as Default).
 The Restore button will be disabled if you did not save any settings for the selected item(s).
+See: How to Set the Default Type of Significance Test to learn more about changing the default settings.

 See Detail from Statistical Testing